lechmazur/step_game/README.md

 - **Llama 3.3 70B**: "I don't think rebuilding trust is an option after what happened in Round 2.
 P2 and P1, you both broke our agreement, and now it's every player for themselves."
 - **Llama 3.3 70B**: "I'll take advantage of the lack of coordination.
 I suggest P1 and P2 choose moves that won't collide with mine, but I won't reveal my move.
 Let's see who can outmaneuver the others."
 - **Llama 3.3 70B**: "P2's silence is deafening."

+- **Llama 4 Maverick**: "I'm thinking of taking a bold step in Round 4.
+If you both stick to the plan, I'll consider cooperating."
+- **Llama 4 Maverick**: "P2, if you choose 5, you'll win, so consider choosing a lower number to avoid winning immediately."
+- **Llama 4 Maverick**: "P3, your lead is at risk if you don't counter my move."
+- **Llama 4 Maverick**: "To create a winning opportunity, I suggest we disrupt the current standings."

 - **Mistral Large 2**: "How about we all pick the same number?
 This way, none of us will advance, but it will ensure that no one gains an unfair advantage."
 - **Mistral Large 2**: "P2, it's clear you're not engaging, and that's fine."